Obafemi Awolowo University massacre: Perpetrators

 The attack was carried out by members of the Neo Black Movement of Africa aka The Black Axe.
 A confraternity infesting Nigerian society, particularly the country's universities, and responsible for large amounts of violent crime.
-Many reports exist of the ill-effects cultism has on Nigerian society.
-One such report states: "[Cults] have brutally ravaged Nigeria’s 37 state-run institutions.
+Many reports exist of the ill effects cultism has on Nigerian society.
+One such report states: "[Cults] have brutally ravaged Nigeria's 37 state-run institutions.
 The massacre at Obafemi Awolowo University (OAU) is only the most recent tragedy.
-Observers estimate that 150 students have been slain in the last five years, with scores more victimized by rape, assault, extortion, kidnapping, blackmail, torture and arson attack.
+Observers estimate that 150 students have been slain in the last five years, with scores more victimized by rape, assault, extortion, kidnapping, blackmail, torture, and arson attack.

-Cultists — who often emulate the music and attitudes of American street-gang culture — dominate several campuses with intimidation tactics.
-Sometimes they employ threats of murder or extortion for seemingly petty ransoms, like an “A” grade or a fraudulently written term paper.
-Unprotected students, professors and administrators are often forced to surrender whatever grades, goods and privileges that the cultists demand."
+Cultists — who often emulate the music and attitudes of American street gang culture — dominate several campuses with intimidation tactics.
+Sometimes they employ threats of murder or extortion for seemingly petty ransoms, like an "A" grade or a fraudulently written term paper.
+Unprotected students, professors, and administrators are often forced to surrender whatever grades, goods, and privileges that the cultists demand."

 In 2015, the Black Axe was a persistent problem.
 Responsible for the involvement in the murders of at least 200 people in 2014 and partaking other criminal activities around the world such as international smuggling of drugs, extortion, human trafficking and prostitution, counterfeiting of identity documents, cloning of credit cards, cheque fraud, 419 fraud, robbery, rape, murder and are used by politicians as 'hired thugs'.
-In Italy they have recently been classified as a 'Mafia' organisation.
+In Italy they are called as a 'Mafia' organisation.

 In addition to those directly responsible, the Black Axe carrying out the attack, there is ongoing concern over the effect or indeed sponsorship by the other entities and individuals possibly involved.
-In addition to the alleged sponsorship of the attack by Vice Chancellor Professor Wale Omole it is believed that also the government, the police and judiciary were complicit in either motivating the massacre, allowing the favorable environment for the massacre to have happened and for allowing those involved to escape any prosecution.
+In addition to the alleged sponsorship of the attack by Vice-Chancellor Professor Wale Omole, it is believed that also the government, the police, and the judiciary were complicit in either motivating the massacre, allowing the favorable environment for the massacre to have happened and allowing those involved to escape any prosecution.

-The Black Axe is recently responsible for the death of 11 people on July 7.

 In movies

 Since then, there have been many movies conveying a storyline as the incident.
 In 2005, a Nollywood movie titled Dugbe Dugbe, written and produced by the famous Yoruba movie star, Bukky Wright was produced.
 As usual, there was blur speculation about the relationship of the movie to the incident but these were later confirmed with the location (Obafemi Awolowo University), cast and storyline.
-In the movie, Africa (the prominent victim of the incident) was represented with Ladi who was killed on campus for his activism against cultism.
+In the movie, Africa (the prominent victim of the incident) was represented by Ladi who was killed on campus for his activism against cultism.

-Jibola, a known cultist who had been jailed upon conviction of committing such offenses in the past was granted clemency and fraudulently made the Students' Union Group president in order to facilitate latter investigations.
+Jibola, a known cultist who had been jailed upon conviction of committing such offenses in the past was granted clemency and fraudulently made the Students' Union Group president to facilitate later investigations.
 The Vice-Chancellor alongside another lecturers were accused and convicted of being cultism kingpins, despite their ironic opposition to cultism.
-An automatic self-conviction of Prof. Omole aiding the incident was made at the movie's last scene.
+An automatic self-conviction of Prof. Omole aiding the incident was made in the movie's last scene.